Dover Motor Speedway: Miles the Monster

-Miles the Monster has served as DMS' official mascot since 2000.
+Miles the Monster in its current form has served as DMS's official mascot since 2000.
 The description of Miles the Monster has drawn comparisons by Roadside America to The Thing and the Hulk, and was inspired by the "theme of concrete" according to Joe Heller, a former DMS PR worker.
-Miles was first introduced in 1993 as a tyrannosaurus rex, and was later re-introduced in 2000 in its current form.
+Miles was introduced in 1990 as a tyrannosaurus rex, and was reintroduced in 2000 in its current form.
 In 2008, the Monster Monument, a 46 ft statue of Miles the Monster, was erected to honor past winners at DMS.

 Track history

 Planning and construction

 David P. Buckson (pictured in 1969), then-Attorney General of Delaware, announced the construction Dover Downs in 1967.
-He eventually become the track's first president.
+He became the track's first president.

 On June 18, 1967, David P. Buckson, the Attorney General of Delaware, announced plans of building a 5/8 mi horse racing facility near U.S. Route 13 named Delaware Downs.
-In initial proposals, the track had a projected cost of $1.5 million (adjusted for inflation, $), with amenities including 10,000 seats and a clubhouse, with room to expand to include a future convention center.
-The plan received mostly positive reception from the Delaware General Assembly, with local lawmakers favoring changing laws in order to legally build the track.
+In initial proposals, the track had a projected cost of $1.5 million (adjusted for inflation, $), including 10,000 seats and a clubhouse with room for expansion to include a planned convention center.
+The plan received mostly positive reception from the Delaware General Assembly, with local lawmakers favoring changing laws that prohibited construction in order to legally build the track.
 After Buckson's bill, Senate Bill 201, initially experienced a delay in consideration, S.B.
 201 was passed through both branches of the General Assembly on July 18 and signed into law by Delaware Governor Charles L. Terry Jr. eight days later.
-In September, Buckson was able to purchase just under $2 million worth of land to acquire approximately 600 acre of land to construct the facility.
+In September, Buckson spent just under $2 million to acquire approximately 600 acre of land to construct the facility.

 Construction of the facility began in October, with plans expanded to include a 1 mi auto racing oval around the horse racing track.
 However, a steel truckers' strike and picketing delayed the grandstand construction.
-Originally set to open on March 1, 1968, the facility's debut was postponed to March 14 at the request of Buckson, who wanted to avoid competing with Georgetown Raceway.
-Although the facility was initially set to open on March 1, 1968, Further delays came in the following year February, with the opening rescheduled to early April due to the ongoing strike and a winter storm.
+Originally set to open on March 1, 1968, the facility's debut was postponed to March 14 at the request of Buckson, who wanted to avoid competing with Georgetown Speedway.
+Further delays came in February, with the opening rescheduled to early April due to the ongoing strike and a winter storm.

 By April, construction completion was moved to August, and in June, multiple liens totaling at least $286,500 were filed against Dover Downs.
 To address these financial issues, Buckson partnered with John W. Rollins and Melvin J. Joseph to secure a $3 million financing plan, with Rollins as the primary backer and Joseph overseeing construction.
 This allowed the group to pay off the liens by July, and the opening was finally rescheduled for March 8, 1969.
 In February, Dover Downs received its horse racing license from the Delaware Racing Commission.